StewartLynch/FBAuthentication/README.md

 * Custom colors and project image

 #### Setup and Installation
-For detailed instructions and link to video see:
+For detailed instructions and link to video see the documentation page: https://stewartlynch.github.io/FBAuthentication/

-TLDR
+### TLDR

 1. Create your XCode project and copy the Bundle ID.
 2. Log in to the Firebase Console and create a new project.
 3. Add a new iOS App and enter your Bundle ID for the app.